AILBC/BiG2S/README.md

 ```
 python Data_preprocessing.py
 ```
 Please replace the `args.dataset_name` at the end of the code with the corresponding dataset name in advance(`uspto_50k` is the default, you can choose `uspto_full` or `uspto_MIT`.
 Please ensure the `args.split_preprocess` is set to `True` when choosing `uspto_full` or `uspto_MIT` for more efficient evaluation during training).

-The datasets mentioned above will be uploaded later for a more convenient data acquirement.
+Additionally, we provide the download link for the three datasets mentioned above, you can download them manually at: https://www.dropbox.com/sh/aa41sxlte7wngiv/AADWe3XEg2C1wBbfz3lktyjFa?dl=0

 ## 3. Training and validation during training
 We provide the hyperparameter settings in `args_settings/`.